isabeldudlyke/isabeldudlyke.github.io/_film/i-am-vertical.md

     <div class="film-summary">
       <p><strong>Summary:</strong></p>
       <p>Shot entirely on 16mm Tri-X film with a Bolex camera, the film juxtaposes serene natural landscapes with intimate human moments, tracing the quiet yearning for unity with the earth.</p>
+      <p>Nominated by faculty recommendation for the 2025 Cinematic Arts Awards.</p>
     </div>
   </div>